-How to help a child with selective mutism cope with family gatherings
+How to help a child with Selective Mutism cope with family gatherings

 These situations can be a great opportunity to help the child to feel at ease and potentially start to be verbal with new people BUT some planning is necessary.

 3. If everyone arrives at the same time, this can be overwhelming for the child.
-It is best if visitors arrive in a staggered way, so the child can get used to each visitor’s presence before the next arrives.
+It is best if visitors arrive in a staggered way, so that the child can get used to each visitor’s presence before the next arrives.

 4. When the visitor arrives, it’s fine if they say hello to everyone and are friendly but they should not put too much focused attention on the child at the start.

 5. This situation could be a good opportunity for fading in (sliding in) a new person, provided it is done in a careful and non-overwhelming way for the child.
-The key is that the situation should be focused on the child having fun and talking with the person they are comfortable to talk to, with the new person discretely in the background, and gradually getting closer and joining in when the child is ready.
+The key is that the situation should be focused on the child having fun and talking with a person they are comfortable to talk to, with the new person discretely in the background, and gradually getting closer and joining in when the child is ready.

-I discuss this method in this video
+Please see this method outlined in this video.

 6. If you are visiting another home, be the first to arrive if possible so that the child has some time to get used to the new environment before it gets busy.
-Perhaps you could bring a game from home and play it in the empty living room before other people arrive.
+Perhaps you could bring a familiar and enjoyable game from home and play it in the empty living room before other people arrive.

 7. If the child is unable to be verbal, initiate non-verbal games or activities such as drawing, colouring in, play dough, making cookies etc so that the child is occupied and engaged without pressure to talk.

-9. As family gatherings may be an opportunity for exposures, my book 'My name is Eliza and I don't talk at school' which can be found here can be useful.
-This book can be read on multiple levels, as a guidebook for adults or as a therapeutic tool to be used with children with selective mutism.
+9. As family gatherings may be an opportunity for exposures, my books 'My name is Eliza and I don't talk at school' or 'My name is Ben and I don't talk sometimes' can be useful.
+Both books can be read on multiple levels, as a guidebook for adults or as a therapeutic tool to be used with children with selective mutism.

 Wishing you a lovely time at your family gathering!